ned14/outcome/doc/md/04-tutorialC.md

 \section outcome_macros Outcome's helper macros

-We've already seen in part B the helper macro `BOOST_OUTCOME_TRY(var, expr)` which also works with `expected<T, E>` when the error type in the returned transport is the same.
-Something unique to Outcome's refinements due to using `error_code_extended` is the convenience macro `BOOST_OUTCOME_CATCH_EXCEPTION_TO_RESULT` which is a long sequence of STL exception type catch clauses converting STL exception types into their equivalent POSIX error codes, preserving any custom `what()` message:
+We've already seen in part B the helper macro `BOOST_OUTCOME_TRY(var, expr)` which also works with `expected<T, E>` when the error type in the returned Expected is the same.
+Something unique to Outcome's refinements due to using `error_code_extended` is the convenience macro `BOOST_OUTCOME_CATCH_EXCEPTION_TO_RESULT` which is a long sequence of STL exception type catch clauses converting STL exception types into their equivalent generic category error codes, preserving any custom `what()` message:

 ~~~{.cpp}
 catch(const std::invalid_argument &e)